-If you find that the personal data about you that we process are inaccurate, you are entitled to have them corrected.
+If you feel that the personal data about you that we process are inaccurate, you are entitled to have them corrected.
 You need to contact us and state what the inaccuracies are and how we can correct them.

-In some cases we are obligated to delete your personal data.
+In some cases, we are obligated to delete your personal data.
 This applies if, for example, you wish to withdraw your consent.
 Your consent is voluntary and you may withdraw it at any time by contacting us.
 Use the contact information in clause 1 above if you wish to withdraw your consent.

 If you find that your data are no longer necessary in relation to the purpose for which we collected them, you may ask to have them deleted.
 You may also contact us if you feel that your personal data are being processed contrary to legislation or other legal obligations.

 When you approach us with a request to have your personal data corrected or deleted, we will check whether the conditions are complied with and if so, we will carry out the changes or deletion as quickly as possible.